 - Base Building Occupancy Permits: Shall be issued in cases where all spaces to be occupied have yet to be developed.
 This occupancy permit signifies that core building life safety systems have been established, which may be a pre-requisite for the development of interior spaces.
 However, these units must not be occupied prior to the issuance of individual occupancy permits.

-- Temporary Occupancy Permits: Shall be issued for special events permitting occupancy for the dates of the event.
-If structures such as stages over two feet in height, bleachers, or tents with cumulative floor area of over 900 square feet are installed, a certification letter from a professional engineer must be submitted.
+- Temporary Building Occupancy Permits: Shall be issued for special events permitting occupancy for the dates of the event.
+If structures, such as stages over two feet in height, bleachers, or tents with cumulative floor area of over 900 sq. ft. are installed, a certification letter from a professional engineer must be submitted.
 Inspections are required prior to permit issuance.

 - Every existing occupant/tenant who has to vacate the entire building, floor, wing, or unit to accommodate alterations, or where in the opinion of the Authority Having Jurisdiction, the alterations are significant enough to warrant one.

-- Every existing occupant/tenant who is relocating or expanding their unit within a building.
+- Every occupant/tenant who is expanding their unit within a building.

-- Every existing occupant/tenant who wishes to increase the occupant load of the occupied space.
+- Every occupant/tenant who wishes to increase the occupant load of the occupied space.

 - Examples of commercial spaces that require a Building Occupancy Permit include, but are not limited to: